j4mie/sqlsite/README.md

 Of course, your query can perform any arbirary operations such as looking up redirects in a table etc.

+You can also put your query inside a file in the [SQLite Archive](https://sqlite.org/sqlar.html) and use `file=yourfilename.sql` in the `config` column.

 ## SQLite Archives

 SQLSite stores the HTML templates and static files needed to build your website _inside the SQLite database itself_.
 To do this, it uses the [SQLite Archive](https://sqlite.org/sqlar.html) format.
 Please read the SQLite documentation for full details of this feature, but a quick primer is below.